Duke vs. Arizona College Basketball Predictions & Picks - November 10

 Duke vs. Arizona Predictions & Picks: Spread, Total - November 10

-Friday's game that pits the Duke Blue Devils (1-0) versus the Arizona Wildcats (1-0) at Cameron Indoor Stadium is expected to be a close matchup based on our computer prediction, which projects a final score of 83-80 in favor of Duke.
+Friday's game features the Duke Blue Devils (1-0) and the Arizona Wildcats (1-0) facing off at Cameron Indoor Stadium in what should be a competitive matchup, with a projected 83-80 victory for Duke according to our computer prediction.
 Game time is at 7:00 PM ET on November 10.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!